jaanga/terrain/readme.md

 * View the PNG files used as heightmaps
 * Set location, zoom and scale using window.location.hash.
 Source code page has sample links

-## Concept

-### Mission
-Provide digital elevation data - heightmaps - for the entire globe at the highest resolution possible that is accessible as PNG files via HTTP from a few GitHub Pages-enabled repositories.

-### Vision
-Inspire entry and intermediate level programmers create wonderful new 3D cartography because the 3D data is so easy to access and the tools so engaging to play with,

 ## The Issues/The Problems to be Solved